wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/4-exercise-sign-in-app.md

-# Exercise - Sign in your app with Microsoft Graph Toolkit login component

 In this unit, you'll create a web application and explore a starter project.
 Then you'll go ahead and use the login component of the toolkit to sign in your application to access Microsoft Graph.

 ## Set up the app structure for your web app